Discover more from Deploy Securely

 With that said, AI adds a wrinkle into the equation due to the phenomenon of what I call “unintended training.”

-I define unintended training as whenever an AI model trains on information that the provider of such information does not want the model to be trained on.
+I define unintended training as whenever an AI model trains on information that the provider of such information - in retrospect - would not want the model to be trained on.
+This is different than sensitive data aggregation because the data trained on itself is sensitive, whereas with aggregation the individual pieces are not sensitive but the end result is.
 Examples include systems trained on:

 Material non-public financial information